Course Credits and Classification

 - The cumulative GPA would begin with a 0.00.
 Students must earn at least a 2.0 cumulative GPA in the 17 credits and a minimum of a 2.0 in major and minor courses.

-- Given that graduates from Austin College have met the foundation, breadth, and competency requirements in their first degree, they will not have to complete those requirements again.
+- Given that graduates from Austin College have met the Compass Curriculum Experience, Engage, Discover, and Develop Requirements (foundation, breadth, and competency requirements for students who entered before Fall 2019) in their first degree, they will not have to complete those requirements again.

 Graduates from a Different Four-Year Institution